British Oil Painting Marine WW2 Destroyer War Ship HMS Tartar

 - Condition report.

 - Offered in fine used condition.

 - Front painting surface in good overall order.
 Having foxing staining in places.
 A small metal frame nail has come loose and is stuck inside the glass cover.
-Frame which has general wear, scuffs, stains some minor chips losses in places commensurate with usage & age.
+A frame which has general wear, scuffs, stains, some minor chip losses in places commensurate with usage & age.

-- Checkout our exciting other available Fine Arts, antique & collectibles available in our shop gallery.
+- Checkout our other exciting Fine Arts and antique & collectibles available in our gallery shop.